Salzburg is alive with the Sound of Music

 View of Salzburg Baroque Museum

-For chocolate lovers, do not forget to stop at the Sacher Hotel for a slice of the famous Sachertorte and also stock up on Mozartkugeln (Mozart’s Balls), pistachio marzipan covered in chocolate.
+For chocolate lovers, do not forget to stop at the Cafe’ Sacher for a slice of the famous Sachertorte and also stock up on Mozartkugeln (Mozart’s Balls), pistachio marzipan covered in chocolate.
 But beware of imitations as only Fürst sells the original Salzburg Mozartkugeln in its branches in the city based on a recipe handed down through generations.

 Chocolate boxes on display in a shop in Salzburg